hodoje/web/README.md

   - Driver (a driver that accepted the ride or to whom the ride was assigned by a dispatcher)
   - Price
   - Comment (optional, except if a ride was cancelled)
-  - Status (created - on wait, formed, processed, accepted, cancelled, failed, succeed)
+  - Status (created - on wait, formed, processed, accepted, cancelled, failed, successful)
 - Car
   - Driver
   - Year of manufacturing